Kristina01111000/WordPressTheme/README.md

 		-> could add more white to left side of icon?
 		-> hard to scale with screen though
 		-> make columns?
-	-> get 2/3 more images for the front page
+	-> get several more images for the front page
 		-> waiting on dr w for confirmations and new images -> set up the tag pages
 	-> fix the light text color